 So if your users don’t scroll far enough to find important information, move it up the page.
 If they keep ignoring a CTA button you could change its look, move it to a different location, or use a tooltip to attract the user’s attention.

 Once you validate the changes to the product, make sure to communicate them to other teams potentially through a product analysis report.

 Your customer success and sales teams need to be on the same page so that they don’t get surprised by customer queries they can’t handle.
 They also need time to update the support, marketing, and sales materials.

 There are different approaches and techniques you can use for product analysis, depending on what aspect of the product you’re trying to improve.
 Let’s check out a few options.

 Competitive product analysis focuses on the product functionality and its UX compared to those of competing products.

-Overall, a competitive product analysis enables the team to create a marketing strategy that resonates with the users and drives new customer acquisition and account expansion.
+Overall, a competitive product analysis enables the team to create marketing strategies that resonate with the users and drive new customer acquisition and account expansion.